 Oh, parents – I’m so sorry to have to break this news.
 After three (yes, THREE) sleep regressions, you’re not done yet. 🙁 And the 18 month sleep regression?
-Yeah…it’s one of the worst!
+Yeah…it’s one of the worst second only to the 8 month sleep regression.

 BUT that doesn’t mean that you’re powerless in the face of the 18 month sleep regression – not at all!
 We’re always here for you, readers – even in the face of one of the toughest sleep regressions you’ll face.